 After floods in 2007, the Oxford and District Allotments Association, dealing with the aftermath of damage, estimated that 40% of city provision was in the floodplain.

-Other allotments are located along streams which feed into the Thames or Cherwell: thus, Court Place Farm in Marston is on the Marston Brook, on a narrow bank of gravel and sand; Eden Drive (by the John Radcliffe Hospital) on the Bayswater Brook, and a handful of allotments — Town Furze, Fairview, perhaps Barracks Lane, Elder Stubbs Charity and East Ward — on different parts of the Boundary Brook.
+Other allotments are located along streams which feed into the Thames or Cherwell: thus, Court Place Farm in Marston is by a brook or ditch, on a narrow bank of gravel and sand; Eden Drive (by the John Radcliffe Hospital) on the Headington Hill tributary, and a handful of allotments — Town Furze, Fairview, perhaps Barracks Lane, Elder Stubbs Charity and East Ward — on different parts of the Boundary Brook.
 Brasenose Farm lies by some watercourse whose ultimate destination is unclear to me.
 Kestrel Crescent lies across the Northfield Brook.
 Streams and ditches not widely known may be familiar to plot-holders: South Ward allotments adjoin a stream running down from Boar’s Hill called the Barleycote stream, once used to cool beer, which was accordingly said to be served from the ‘Barleycote Arms’.

 This watery theme isn’t surprising.
 Allotments need water, so placing them by a water source is advantageous to them, as well as possibly representing a good use for land less usable for other purposes.
 Some of these allotments have no mains water connection, relying instead on rainwater catchment and wells.
 Of East Ward (on the Boundary Brook), it is said (this seems to be a story about the past): ‘There was no mains water.
 Some of those near the brook cut steps down to collect water from it.
 One enterprising fellow with a plot bordering the middle ditch rigged up a hand pump to get what water he could from it.’
 Some sites congratulate themselves on having recently installed mains water; Botley Meadow, by contrast, boasts of having recently dispensed with it, now drawing water from Botley Brook (with advice from a hydrologist plotholder) — and, following. this example, the Oxford Federation has now identified ‘water harvesting’ as an action point.